 Even for experienced travellers, working out the best way to exchange money is no mean feat.
 So, our FXperts have put together the top 3 things to avoid while changing your money overseas.

-1. Currency fees
+1. Excessive Currency Fees

-2. Fluctuating currency values
+2. Fluctuating Currency Values

-3. Risky situations
+3. Risky Situations

 Make the most of your holiday spending money and avoid placing yourself or your money at risk by ordering a pre-paid travel money card before you leave.
-You can also print out our handy Budget Planner to organise your travel money better before heading overseas!

-*Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
+*Locking in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.